emagiz/emdocs/referenceguide/index.md

 A component with ~~strikethrough~~ indicates it is deprecated: hover to see the recommended alternative.
 Some components in the flow designer have additional settings that are (usually) accessed through new/edit/delete buttons: these "nested" components are listed as sub-items of the relevant component in the list below.

 ## <img src="img/InboundChannelAdaptor.png" height="30"/> Inbound channel adapters
+An inbound channel adapter connects a source system to a message flow in an asynchronous (fire-and-forget) fashion.
+These inbound endpoints can be message-driven or pollable.
 - [File inbound channel adapter](file-inbound-channel-adapter.md)
 - File item reader message source
 - [FTP inbound channel adapter](ftp-inbound-channel-adapter.md)